Chichri/Spotify-Bot/README.md

 bump:pa album;
 bump:pp playlist;
 ```
-Each of these commands does do exactly what their regular counterparts do, but then shuffle they shuffle
+Each of these commands does exactly what their regular counterparts do, but then shuffle they shuffle the
-the queue around so whatever they added gets played immediately instead of whatever came before it.
+queue around so whatever they added gets played immediately instead of whatever came before it.

 Finally, the superuser commands for playing, pausing, and adjusting the volume of the playback are: